bd2kccd/data-reader/README.md

 This data reader was created to handle large size data files for efficient data loading.
 It reads data from a file as bytes using native file I/O instead of using the Java file handling API.
 In addition, it also packaged with data validation and other useful utilities.

-In this new release, we also added metadata file handling for dataset that contains interventional variables, and we'll describe it later.
+In this new release, we also added metadata file handling and we'll describe it later.

 In order to use this data reader as a dependency in your project, you'll first need to build the data reader with `mvn clean install` and then add the following config to your `pom.xml` file: